 During a government shutdown, missions deemed essential to national security continue, but the troops working on them can't get paid unless Congress passes emergency legislation to allow military paychecks to continue.
 That's what happened in 2013, when lawmakers passed a bill just before a 16-day shutdown started to ensure troops wouldn't miss a paycheck.

-"In case of a potential government shutdown, the Department of Defense has no legal authority to pay any personnel -- military or civilian -- for the days during which the government is shut down," the Defense Finance and Accounting Service (DFAS) told Military.com.
+"In case of a potential government shutdown, the Department of Defense has no legal authority to pay any personnel -- military or civilian -- for the days during which the government is shut down," the Defense Finance and Accounting Service (DFAS) told Military.com in 2023.

 It's important to note that most government shutdowns have been short in duration and occurred between pay periods, so paychecks went out as usual, but circumstances could be different in the future.
 In addition, back pay is guaranteed by the Government Employee Fair Treatment Act, which was signed into law in 2019, and no longer requires separate legislation to secure.